zenustech/zeno/BUILD.md

 ### Fetch submodules (optional)

-Update the submodules of Zeno (for some extension modules):
+You may optionally get the submodules of Zeno as well (for some extension modules):
 ```bash
 git submodule update --init --recursive
 ```